cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 interpretation of meaning.

 For more information on the process by which Ms. Fr.
-640 was translated, see [Soersha Dyon and Heather Wacha, "Turning Turtle: The Process of Translating BnF Ms. Fr.
-640."](/#essays/ann_318_ie_19)
+640 was translated, see Soersha Dyon and Heather Wacha, [Turning Turtle: The Process of Translating BnF Ms. Fr.
+640](/#essays/ann_318_ie_19).

-For the reference sources used in translation, see our list of [dictionaries and technical encyclopedias](#content/research+resources/dictionaries).
+For the reference sources used in translation, see our list of [Dictionaries and Technical Encyclopedias](#content/research+resources/dictionaries).